espenwaaga/doc/docs/how-to/observability/metrics/grafana-from-infoscreen.md

 In order to run Grafana from a big screen, you will need a Grafana service account.

 You get this by contacting us in the [#nais](https://nav-it.slack.com/archives/C5KUST8N6) channel on Slack.
+(TODO: how do we fix this for non-nav?)

 ## 2. Access Grafana